Virtual-Coffee/VC-Community-Docs/README.md

 ## How to Use This Repo

-This repo is meant to help facilitate communication and coordination for Virtual Coffee events.
+This repo is meant to help facilitate communication and coordination for Virtual Coffee Contributors.

 In general, there will be an entire docs section (as well as issue templates, project boards, etc.) for each area of responsibility.